 These bacterial species will crowd out friendly species like bifidobacteria.
 The entry of highly acidic chyme that was not properly neutralized by pancreatic juice in the duodenum will also affect beneficial species for the worse.

 Excess fermentation in the colon will cause lots of gas and discomfort.
-This will cause the colon to expand like a balloon which can lead to diverticulitis as pouches form along the colonic wall with some becoming infected as bacteria and undigested food become trapped within them.
+This will cause the colon to expand like a balloon, which can lead to diverticulitis as pouches form along the colonic wall with some becoming infected as bacteria and undigested food become trapped within them.
 And yes, this also includes indigestible fiber that everyone keeps telling you is great for your health.
 For more on the destructive role of indigestible fiber on GI health, I again refer you to Fiber Menace: The Truth About the Leading Role of Fiber in Diet Failure, Constipation, Hemorrhoids, Irritable Bowel Syndrome, Ulcerative Colitis, Crohn’s Disease, and Colon Cancer.

 A colon is only as healthy as the digestive tract that precedes it.
 If the stomach or small intestine is not functioning properly or diseased, the colon will reflect that, always.
-Any treatment that concentrates solely on the health of the colon risks being short-lived if low stomach acid or small gut dysbiosis is not also resolved.
+Any treatment that concentrates solely on the health of the colon risks being short-lived if low stomach acid or small gut dysbiosis is not also addressed.

 To recap, gut dysbiosis will interfere with proper digestion and appetite control by: